eecolella/Underscore-Log/README.md

 #Goal

+Tell the truth, in javascript is not possible to apply a powerfull and deep logging architecture in your applications.
+This is because, the console object is supported only for new generation browsers and, when you want to use it to test your code, you always have to remember to remove that calls before run your application in a old-generation browser.
+Moreover, you have to know that there isn't a unique implementation also between all new-generation browsers and that the user interface is always different.
+For this reasons is born the "Underscore Log" project, that unifies writing code and final user interface for the logging layer of your applications.
+With this tool, using the method _log.assert you can also run simple tests on your code, in the same time you write it.
-Created a single and definitive cross browser tool for peaceful logging in development state and which allows with a simple replace and minification to go into production.
-To accomplish this Underscrore Log is helped by Firebug Lite, using this basic functions, fixing some and adding others.
+To accomplish this, Underscrore Log is helped by Firebug Lite, using this basic functions, fixing some and adding others.

 ----------------------------------------------------------------------------